 Depending on the nature of the research project, local processes will need to be followed regarding police checks or similar for projects with participants who are at risk adults or children.

-All students are required to attend the Induction a week prior to the start of class.
-The details will be emailed to you.
+All students are required to attend the Induction on Tuesday 14 September 2021 from 7pm to 10pm.
+The Zoom details will be emailed to you.